 International Studies Requirement

 Students participating on an approved UW-Madison study abroad program may be able to satisfy the CALS International Studies requirement.
-For more information on the CALS International Studies Requirement, visit the CALS International Studies Requirement page.
+For more information on the CALS International Studies Requirement, visit the Guide.

 College of Engineering